richeyrose/make-tile/docs/index.md

 Currently your tile will be blank, so in the **Display Settings** panel click on **Create lighting setup.** Blender should think for a second or two and now your tile should be in glorious 3D!

 You will notice that as you rotate around the scene the viewport doesn't update instantaneously.
 This is because we are currently in Cycles mode, which is Blender's none real time renderer, which we need to use to preview our tiles in 3D.
 When we're in Cycles mode the 3D displacement is being calculated in the shader and it is not yet "real" geometry.
+Also while the Cycles preview gives us a good idea of what the finished tile will look like it is not 100% accurate, so if something looks wrong when in Cycles mode, always check what happens when you Make3D.

 ![Cycles Tile](images/CyclesTile.png)